hanw/sonic-lite/README.md

 ## BlueNIC

 ### Platform
 BlueNIC is targeted for multiple development platforms.
-Currently We have support for DE5-net and HTG4 board.
-We will support NetFPGA-SUME board soon.
+Currently We have support for DE5-net, HTG4 and NetFPGA-SUME board.

 ### Support I/O operation
 #### Kernel